ericj112/chatgpt-ircbot/README.md

 ChatGPT3 irc bot, if response longer than 3 lines uploads to termbin.com and gives the link back

 Dependencies
-import irc.bot
+irc.bot

-import irc.strings
+irc.strings

-import openai
+openai

-import subprocess
+subprocess

-import time
+time

 tested with python3.7